blbadger/blbadger.github.io/neural-networks2.md

 Randomization of inputs between or during training epochs is also effective for minimizing objective function loss.
 Why is this the case: once training inputs have been randomized, what further purpose would shuffling the inputs again serve?

+In the above sections, it was claimed that a neural net configuration $v_i$ depends not only on the inputs, but on the sequence of those inputs.
+In dynamical system terms, a periodic training input 'trains' the network to expect periodic inputs in a test set regardless of whether or not the input is periodic.

+Suppose we have three elements per training set, and we want to perform three epochs of training.
+After randomizing the inputs, there is

+$$
+a, c, b
+$$

+such that the full training session is

+$$
+a, c, b, a, c, b, a, c, b
+$$

+But this again is a periodic sequence, with a periodicity being the size of the dataset.
+Over many epochs, this periodicity becomes reflected in the final network configuration $v_n$ just as a shorter period would be.

+### A possible benefit from randomized inputs during training

 Returning to the successive configurations $v_0, v_1, ...$ the network takes over time during training, the directed graph representing these configurations given inputs and outputs is as follows:

 $$